Pokémon 2000: Ash is the chosen one. It became a meme for him to be the chosen one of everything. Though he was initially adverse to the idea himself.

 Not only is Amy Pond the one to, as The Silence so eloquently put it, "Bring the silence," but she is the most important being in the universe, even more so than the Doctor and his previous new series companions.

-The title character of Buffy the Vampire Slayer, at least until the end of season one where it becomes subverted when Buffy was drowned and quickly resuscitated.
+The title character, at least until the end of season one where it becomes subverted when Buffy was drowned and quickly resuscitated.
 She was replaced by Kendra Young, then Faith Lehane, but for all intents and purposes Buffy was still the Slayer.
 All Slayers before Buffy (Nikki Wood, the First Slayer, etc) played this trope straight.
 They rarely live to see their 20s, and tend to be chosen when they're extremely young, at 15-17 if they're exceptionally lucky, and didn't get discovered by the Watcher's Council particularly quickly (as appears to be the case with both Buffy and Faith and many of the Potential Slayers during season 7, but not the case with Kendra, who got an even shorter end of the stick, abandoned by her parents and raised by her Watcher).
 The "One" part of the Chosen One is very literal - "One girl in all the world."
 (At least until the end of Season One)

 It is indicated towards the end of the series that the replacement slayers are already lined up to take over when their predecessor dies, in significant numbers too.
 Apparently some get activated a little too early, maybe the Prophecy is incapable of distinguishing when a Slayer is going to be Back from the Dead.
 In the end of the series, the Good Guys do some magic to speed along the "Choosing" of the potential Slayers, essentially creating an army of girls with their Slayer activated.